benhur07b/benhur07b.github.io/jobs/2025/ra-diwa.md

 - Interest in gender and ICT issues and willingness to learn more about the topic
 - Familiarity with SDGs is an asset
 - Familiarity with Python, OpenRefine, or other tools to facilitate data cleaning and visualization is an advantage

+#### Compensation
+- A range between PhP15,000.00 to PhP20,000.00 per month depending on experience and qualifications

 <hr>